Deviation of a poset

 In order-theoretic mathematics, the deviation of a poset is an ordinal number measuring the complexity of a poset.
 A poset is also known as a partially ordered set.

 The deviation of a poset is used to define the Krull dimension of a module over a ring as the deviation of its poset of submodules.

 Definition

-A trivial poset (one in which no two elements are comparable) is declared to have deviation $-\infty$.
+A trivial poset (one in which no two distinct elements are comparable) is declared to have deviation $-\infty$.
 A nontrivial poset satisfying the descending chain condition is said to have deviation 0.
 Then, inductively, a poset is said to have deviation at most α (for an ordinal α) if for every descending chain of elements a0 > a1 >... all but a finite number of the posets of elements between an and an+1 have deviation less than α.
 The deviation (if it exists) is the minimum value of α for which this is true.

 Not every poset has a deviation.
 The following conditions on a poset are equivalent: